Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 ## ![jenkins-logo](images/jenkins.png) <span>Jenkins &mdash; Create your first Build Item</span>

 You're now at the main screen of Jenkins.
+Here it should show the list of projects that Jenkins can build.

-The list of projects it can build is still empty, but not for long:
+The list is still empty, but not for long:

   - Click on the link **Create new Item** (_Cre&euml;er nieuwe taken_)
   - Enter an appropriate item name (eg&ensp;`fordintysa`)